 Guttman, DE and Brooke, D. 1963.
 Solution phase interaction of nicotinamide with ascorbic acid.

 Finholt, P and Higuchi T, 1962.
 Rate Studies on the Hydrolysis of Niacinamide.

 Organic Skincare Formulator

 Organic Skincare Entrepreneur

 Leave us a comment

-Beatriz Amaral is the Technical Research Coordinator at Formula Botanica.
+Beatriz Amaral is the Cosmetic Scientist at Formula Botanica.
 She writes many of our fantastic formulation blog posts to help drive forward our mission of teaching the world to formulate naturally.
 Read more about the Formula Botanica team.